jamesbuckett/ckad-tips/01-ckad-approach.md

 - Copy and paste the snippet code from the left edge to try to preserve indentation when you paste into the YAML file

-6. Optional, you can check to see if the YAML file is valid by running: kubectl apply -f <my-file>.yml --dry-run
+6. Optional, you can check to see if the YAML file is valid by running: kubectl apply -f <my-file>.yml --dry-run=client -o yaml

+- If the YAML is valid it will display some YAML in the terminal
+- If the YAML has an indentation error you will get an error similar to this:
+  - `error: error parsing /root/ckad/my-file.yml: error converting YAML to JSON: yaml: line 21: did not find expected key`

-7. After running the command please check your work:
+7. After applying the YAML file, please check your work:

 - Run verification commands like:
   - `kubectl get all` to verify that Deployments are created, Pods are running